ToolJet/ToolJet/docs/docs/setup/tooljet-subpath.md

 title: Deploying ToolJet on a subpath
 ---

-ToolJet can now be deployed at a subpath rather than the root (`/`) of a public domain.
-Example subpath installation URL: **`http://www.yourcompany.com/apps/tooljet`**
+ToolJet can now be deployed at a subpath rather than the root (`/`) of a public domain.<br/> Example subpath installation URL: **`http://www.yourcompany.com/apps/tooljet`**

-*If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.*
+*If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or email us at hello@tooljet.com.*

+### Environment Variables

-You'll need to setup the following environment variables if ToolJet installation is on a domain subpath:
+To deploy ToolJet on a domain subpath, you'll need to set the following environment variables:

 | variable | value |
 | -------- | ---------------------- |